Have automotive certification, will travel: Student wants to help those on the move

 In 2017, Boone found work with the college’s Facilities Management Services as a custodian.
 Her route included servicing the AM Building shop at the Sylvania Campus where automotive servicing classes are held.
 The constant work inside the shop helped nurture her interest in auto repair.
 That motivated her to explore its offerings firsthand, as well as talk to instructors about the training required.

-“It gave me an advantage as I got to know all of the instructors and see a little bit behind the scenes of what they are doing for students,” she said.
+“It gave me an advantage as I got to know all of the instructors and see a little bit behind the scenes of what they are doing for students,” said Boone, who began the program in fall of 2018.

 Resources Fuel Boone’s Success